iblech/lets-play-agda/Padova2025/Cubical/Issues/FunctionExtensionality.lagda.md

 ```

 Having established that types form a category, a category
-theorist might ask about its categorical properties.
+theorist might enquire about its categorical properties.
 For instance, in
 blackboard mathematics, the category $\mathrm{Set}$ has an initial
 object, namely the empty set $∅$: For every set $X$, there is exactly
 one map $∅ → X$.